 Neath Port Talbot Local Health Board is responsible for commissioning our out-of-hours service.

-NHS Direct Wales is a health advice and information service available 24 hours a day, every day.
+NHS 111 Wales is a health advice and information service available 24 hours a day, every day.

-For patients' safety, all calls are recorded.
+For patient safety, all calls are recorded.
 Calls from landlines and mobiles cost 2p per minute, this will be in addition to the telephone providers access charge.

-You can call NHS Direct Wales on 0845 46 47 if you are feeling ill and are unsure what to do, or for health information on a wide range of conditions, treatments and local health services.
-For patients' safety, all calls are recorded.
-Calls are charged at local rates.
+You can call 111 if you are feeling ill and are unsure what to do, or for health information on a wide range of conditions, treatments and local health services.